 # Introduction

 The teaching profession is one of the most stressful professions, with teachers facing a host of stressors during their everyday work [@smith2000; @herman2020; @schult2014belastet].
-There is a growing interest in exploring physiological measures such as heart rate (HR) as reliable indicators for teachers’ stress during teaching [@karner2021teachers; @wettstein2020ambulatory].
-Prior studies showed that teacher-centered activities and typical classroom-related stressors lead to increased teacher HR in teaching settings [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021; @huang2022class].
-However, these studies often relied on expensive and obtrusive electrocardiographs (ECG).
-Therefore, affordable, highly accepted, non-invasive, and non-obtrusive instruments like wrist-worn fitness trackers [@ferguson2015] could be a valuable tool for assessing teachers’ HR and exploring the factors contributing to teachers’ physiological stress responses in everyday teaching.
-Ubiquitous, low-cost assessments of teacher stress would be particularly relevant given the profession’s high stress levels and the associated negative effects on teachers´ health [@johnson2005experience; @montgomery2005meta].
+To better understand mechanisms in teacher stress, there is a growing research interest in physiological measures such as heart rate (HR) as online measures of teachers’ stress during teaching [@karner2021teachers; @wettstein2020ambulatory].
+For example, is has been shown that teacher-centered activities and typical classroom-related stressors increase teacher HR during teaching activities [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021; @huang2022class].
+However, previous studies have often relied on expensive and obtrusive electrocardiographs (ECG).
+Modern fitness trackers represent a non-invasive and convenient alternative. [@ferguson2015]

-Classroom disruptions are a major stressor in teachers’ daily work [@boyle1995structural; @aloe2014multivariate].
-According to @lazarus1990theory transactional model of stress and coping, the experience of stress depends on the subjective appraisal of a stressor, which involves considerations about available coping resources.
-It is, therefore, particularly important for teachers to have sufficient professional and personal resources at their disposal [@cramer2018belastung].
-For instance, research has shown that professional knowledge about effective classroom management, including strategies for dealing with classroom disruptions, reduces the risk of stress [@klusmann2012berufliche], and increases with professional experience [@ericsson2006influence].
-Experienced teachers typically have more effective classroom management skills for handling disruptions [@wolff2015keeping].

-In order to better understand how stressors like classroom disruptions affect teachers’ stress responses, subjective measures such as self-reports should be accompanied by objective measures of stress [@wettstein2021].
-Teachers’ use of wrist-worn fitness trackers in educational research will provide fine-grained, in vivo data, allowing researchers as well as teachers themselves to monitor stress continuously during teaching, across settings, and at low costs.
-Ubiquitous, low-cost assessment of stress indicators would contribute to a better understanding of teacher stress, and eventually to the development of interventions for preventing stress-related, negative consequences for teachers´ health and work.
-To harness this potential, this study explores the use of wrist-based fitness trackers as a new tool to assess teachers’ HR as an indicator of stress before, during, and after a teaching session in which typical, potentially stressful, classroom disruptions occurred.
-Teachers’ HR data was predicted with teachers’ appraisals of classroom disruptions and their teaching experience.
+Classroom disruptions are a major stressor in teachers’ daily work [@boyle1995structural; @aloe2014multivariate], and learning how to deal with them is an important aspect of professional expertise [@wolff2015keeping].
+According to @lazarus1990theory transactional model of stress and coping, the experience of stress in response to stressors such as classroom disruptions depends on the teacher´s subjective appraisal, which, in turn, depends on their coping resources, such as their professional knowledge. .
+The resulting stress response has a subjective as well as a physiological dimension [@johnson2005experience; @montgomery2005meta].
+Therefore, in order to better understand how classroom stressors affect teachers’ stress response, subjective self-reports should therefore be accompanied by objective, physiological measures [@wettstein2021].
+Teachers’ use of wrist-worn fitness trackers in educational research provides fine-grained, in vivo data, allowing researchers as well as teachers themselves to monitor their physiological stress response continuously during teaching, across settings, and at low costs.
+Being able to monitor, and eventually counteract, teacher stress levels appears particularly relevant given the profession’s generally high stress levels and associated negative health effects [@johnson2005experience; @montgomery2005meta].
+To harness this potential, the present study explored the use of wrist-based fitness trackers as a tool to assess teachers’ HR, as an indicator of stress, before, during, and after a teaching session during which typical, potentially stressful, classroom disruptions occurred.
+Further, we explored to what extent teachers’ subjective appraisals of classroom disruptions and their teaching experience predicted teacher stress as assessed by the fitness tracker.

-## Fitness trackers as a ubiquitous, low-cost tool for assessing physiological stress reactions
+## Fitness trackers as a ubiquitous, low-cost tool for assessing physiological stress responses

-Fitness trackers, a popular example of wearable technology [@park2020user], provide data on physical activity and cardiovascular parameters such as HR, supporting personalized fitness goals [@nuss2021effects] and stress management [@hao2018chrv].
-Wearables, defined as electronic devices worn directly on the body or integrated into clothing or accessories, serve as versatile solutions [@godfrey2018z] for gathering data on location, movements, and vital signs [@cheng2017underlying].
-Their affordability and ease of use have contributed to their widespread use in healthcare, recreation, entertainment, and fitness [sinha2019taxonomy].
-In educational settings, fitness trackers offer benefits in formal and informal learning environments for both students and teachers [@de2017towards].
-Fitness trackers can be used as ubiquitous, low-cost, and unintrusive data collection instruments [@godfrey2018z], and their use aligns with the increasing popularity and acceptance of wearables among the general population [@peng2022acceptance].
-In contrast to self-reported questionnaires on stress [@chaplain2008; @liu2020] that are prone to biases like social desirability [@razavi2001self] or recall errors [@van2016accuracy], ambulatory assessment methods [@trull2013ambulatory; @wettstein2020ambulatory] offer objective insights into teachers’ stress levels, e.g., by monitoring teachers’ physiological stress markers without disrupting teaching [@donker2018; @runge2020].
+Fitness trackers provide data on physical activity and cardiovascular parameters such as HR, supporting personalized fitness goals [@nuss2021effects] and stress management [@hao2018chrv].
+They can be used as ubiquitous, low-cost, and unintrusive data collection instruments [@godfrey2018z], and their wide-spread use and everyday availability aligns with the increasing popularity and acceptance of wearables among the general population [@peng2022acceptance].
+In contrast to self-reported questionnaires on stress [@chaplain2008; @liu2020] that are prone to biases like social desirability [@razavi2001self] or recall errors [@van2016accuracy], fitness trackers, as ambulatory assessment methods [@trull2013ambulatory; @wettstein2020ambulatory], offer more objective insights into teachers’ stress levels by monitoring teachers’ physiological stress responses without disrupting teaching [@donker2018; @runge2020].